Planner for an Honors Bachelor Degree

 Award: Eight scholarships in the amount of $2,000 per student.

-Applications accepted from rising juniors completing the Honors degree Jan.
-7 – Feb.
-14
+Applications from rising juniors completing the Honors degree accepted: Feb.
+16 – March 16

 The Sweet Candy Company is a fifth-generation family-owned and operated business that was established in 1892 in Portland, Oregon and relocated to Salt Lake City, Utah in 1900.
 The Sweet Candy Scholarship was established in 1989 by L. Jack Sweet, and Corrine H. Sweet to provide scholarships for outstanding Honors students who are rising juniors committed to completing their Honors degree.
 Applicants must demonstrate participation in the Honors College and provide a brief plan of their desired thesis topic.